April 2026

 Key policy developments

-The discussion comes as government and sector bodies focus on what the Civil Society Covenant is expected to mean in practice for commissioning, funding processes and partnership working.
-This includes how collaboration should operate across central government, devolved administrations and local authorities - and, where relevant, alongside private sector partners - as well as the implications of parallel policy and legislative developments for stakeholder expectations around charities’ independence, advocacy activity and the conditions under which they are funded.
+The discussion came as government and sector bodies focus on what the Civil Society Covenant is expected to mean in practice for commissioning, funding processes and partnership working.
+This included how collaboration should operate across central government, devolved administrations and local authorities - and, where relevant, alongside private sector partners - as well as the implications of parallel policy and legislative developments for stakeholder expectations around charities’ independence, advocacy activity and the conditions under which they are funded.

 Civil Society Covenant implementation practicalities